Division of Fish and Wildlife

 The primary funding source is the Conservation Fund.
 The Conservation Fund, established in 1925, consists of hunting, fishing and trapping license fees and miscellaneous other fees and fines collected by the Division.
 The Conservation Fund Advisory Board helps review how these funding sources are used and spent within the Division.

 There are several subaccounts within the Conservation Fund.
 One is the Return A Gift to Wildlife subaccount, which was established in 1982 as a voluntary donation through an income tax check off.
 This subaccount has been used primarily, but not exclusively, for non-game programs.
-The Marine Resources Account receives revenue from the sale of commercial permits to fish for marine fish, shellfish and crustacea and from penalties for violations to the Marine and Coastal Resources and Tidal Wetlands sections of the Environmental Conservation Law (ECL).

 The second major source of funding is the U.S. Fish & Wildlife Service (USFWS) Federal Aid in Sport Fish and Wildlife Restoration funded by a federal excise tax on firearms, ammunition, archery, fishing equipment and motor boat fuels.
 The wildlife portion, known as the Pittman-Robertson Act (named after the congressional sponsors of this federal legislation), provides funding for Wildlife Conservation and Sportsman Education.
 The fisheries portion, known as the Dingle-Johnson or Wallop-Breaux Acts, provides funding for fisheries management and boating access.
 In recent years another significant source of funds from the USFWS has been from the State Wildlife Grants (SWG) program.
 SWG grants are for the identification of species in greatest conservation need and provide for protection and restoration of their populations and habitats.

-More about Division of Fish, Wildlife and Marine Resources:
+More about Division of Fish and Wildlife: